KarstenSiemer/Open-Airfilter/README.md

 The control wire of your PWM fans is not used right now.
 I want to implement monitoring using those connections in the exporter later on.

+Connect the sds011 by simply plugging it into USB.
+If you have more than one USB device connect, check to which ttyUSB it is connected.
+If it is not the default `/dev/ttyUSB0` then change the parameter for the sensor in the prometheus scrape targets.

 ## How to configure
 The main configuration can be done in `/airfilter-manifest/docker-compose.yaml` Here you can configure the fan controller in the service `airfilterfancontroller`